ELBOW HYPEREXTENSION

 - Arthroscopic Debridement of the Elbow: A procedure often required for treating joint issues.

-- Aspiration of the Olecranon Bursa: This is Necessary when fluid accumulates and causes swelling.
+- Aspiration of the Olecranon Bursa: A procedure to reduce fluid causing swelling.

 - Cubital Tunnel Syndrome: Characterized by pressure on the ulnar nerve, leading to pain and numbness.